marco-introini/urltester/README.md

 # URL Tester

-This Laravel/Filament project is written for people who want to test Soap Urls protected with x509 Certificates.
+This Laravel/Filament project is written for people who want to test Soap and Rest services protected with x509 Certificates.
 It can be used to:
 - test on demand single or multiple urls
 - execute the tests via console